gringer/synthesis/README.md

 ## Game Setup

 1. Assemble the game board by joining the two sides together at their longest edge
-2. Drop three [**1**] chemicals and three [**2**] chemicals for each player onto the centre of the board from a height of 30cm, and place them in the centre of the nearest hex.
+2. Drop three [**1**] chemicals and three [**2**] chemicals onto the centre of the board from a height of 30cm, and place them in the centre of the nearest hex.
 If they end up outside the board area, place them on the nearest hex on the edge of the board.
-3. Place the power counters on position 1 -- everyone starts with 1 power, use it wisely!
+3. Place the player counters on position 1 of the power track -- everyone starts with 1 power, use it responsibly!
 4. Shuffle the protein cards and deal ***four*** out beside the game board.
 5. Place one "Spark of life" card for each player beside the game board.
 4. The person who last ate soup starts the game.

 ## Game Play

 Each player, in turn, carries out ***four*** of the following actions.
+Passing is not permitted.
 The same action may be repeated more than once:

  * Place the lowest complexity chemical [**1**] in a blank space on the board.
  * Increase the complexity of a chemical on the board.